Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Hamiltonian description of the black hole interior

-As noted in \cite{PhysRevD.57.4899}, the geometric interpretation of \( a \) is related to the radial coordinate of the black hole.
+As noted in \cite{PhysRevD.57.4899}, the geometric interpretation of \( a \) is related to the radial coordinate of the hole.
 In our case, where an uncharged hole (\( R_Q = 0 \)) is considered, we conclude that \( 0 < a < R_s \).
-Therefore, we interpret the variable \( a \) as describing the dynamics exclusively within the interior of the Schwarzschild black hole.
+Therefore, we interpret the variable \( a \) as describing the classical dynamics within the interior of the Schwarzschild black hole.

-Since the Hamiltonian, \eqref{eq:Class_Hamilton}, describing the dynamic properties of the interior of the Schwarzschild spacetime is known, we can proceed with the canonical quantization of the spacetime in question.
-For this process, we choose a Hilbert space of the type \(L^2(\mathbb{R}^n, \text{d}x)\), in which the variable \(a\) acts as a multiplicative operator and its conjugate momentum \( p_a \) is represented as a differential operator, \( p_a = -i \partial/\partial a \).
-In \cite{obregon2001entropy}, a simplified form of the Hamiltonian is considered by setting \( Q = 0 \), and the full-dimensional form of its differential equation is derived

-where $s$ is an arbitrary factor ordering parameter.
-It is important to note that \eqref{eq:Diff_equation_2} is a Wheeler-DeWitt-type equation.
-Therefore, the wave function in this model represents a quantum black hole.
-Additionally, the phase space coordinates represented by the pair \((a, p_a)\) are not affected at the quantum level by their classical dependence on time \(t\) or radius \(r\).
-Thus, they can be interpreted as the variables of a minisuperspace.

-The equation of motion for \( a \), in the case where \( Q = 0 \), is given by \cite{PhysRevD.57.4899}
+The equation of motion for \( a \), in the case where \( Q = 0 \), is given by \cite{PhysRevD.54.4982}

 and by comparing this expression with \eqref{eq:Equanti_of_mot_t}, it becomes evident that the Schwarzschild time, \( t \), and the dynamical variable, \( a \), exhibit similar behavior.
-Therefore, we can express the interval \eqref{eq:sch-inter} in terms of \( a \)
+Thus, we can identify \(a\) as the radius of curvature of the two-sphere.
+It is also important to point out that this configuration variable is bounded along each classical trajectory, reaching its maximum value at the black hole's horizon.
+This implies that the spacetime dynamics, in terms of this variable, are confined to the interior of the hole.
+Consequently, an observer at infinity, outside of it, would perceive the exterior spacetime as static, which is physically reasonable \cite{PhysRevD.54.4982}.